bbauska/W3Cx-4of5-thru-May-2024/README.md

 Or you can try the next example that simulates a complex animation loop that takes a long time to draw each frame...

-#### Example #2: using a simulation that spends a lot of time in the animation loop, to compare with the previous example
+<h4>Example #2: using a simulation that spends a lot of time in the animation loop, to compare with the previous example

 [Try it on JsBin](https://jsbin.com/jeribi/edit):